Pascal-Lohscheidt/build-ai/docs/src/app/docs/installation/page.md

 nextjs:
   metadata:
     title: Installation
-    description: How to install and get started with Sunken Trove
+    description: How to install and get started with build-ai
 ---

 ## Installation